Innovation: significance for businesses

 Innovating also means failing and learning from your mistakes.
 While some business owners achieve success, others struggle with teething problems.
 It is all part and parcel of starting a business.
 Here are some examples of pitfalls in innovation and the related checklist of questions to help you avoid them.

 • You estimate the amount of time, money, and effort needed to achieve successful innovation.
 Do you have a plan in place, including clear targets?
 Do you set aside enough time and money for innovation?
-Do you know how you fund innovation (in Dutch) and what kinds of innovation grants are available?
+Do you know how you fund innovation and what kinds of innovation grants are available?

 • Innovation means change.
 In the worst-case scenario, your employees are not ready for change in your business.
 Do you involve them in your innovation plans from the outset?
 Do you incorporate their ideas into your plans?